5ifar/5ifar/README.md

 ## <img src="https://storage.googleapis.com/gweb-cloudblog-publish/original_images/DataAnalytics.gif" width="60%" height="60%" align="center">

 ## 👋🏼 Hi, I'm Sagar!
-Welcome to my GitHub profile.
-I was a Frontend Developer who has developed a new passion for working with Data!

-I'm passionate about leveraging my analytic skills to empower businesses to make strategic data-driven decisions and drive innovation.

-With a strong foundation in tools like PowerBI, SQL, and Excel coupled with UI/UX design skills acquired through my 3 years of experience at Accenture, I aim to combine my technical expertise and nack for user friendly design with business acumen to deliver impactful data backed solutions.
+Welcome to my GitHub profile!
+I am a Data Analyst with a passion for turning data into actionable insights.
+I am skilled in PowerBI, SQL and Excel, and thrive on the challenge of diving deep into data to uncover trends and insights that drive business success.

+My journey into data analysis began while working for 3.5 yrs as a SAP UI5 Frontend Developer at Accenture, where I discovered my innate abilities in this field.
+There, I not only developed apps but also analyzed the data they generated, honing my analytical skills & helping my clients with crucial, data-driven business decisions.

+Holding a Bachelor's degree in Electronics & Telecommunication, I bring a unique perspective to data analysis, blending technical proficiency with analytical acumen.
+This combined with my practical experience in data analysis and nack for user friendly design, positions me uniquely to help organizations leverage their data for strategic business advantage.

+Explore my repositories to see how I can contribute to your team’s success!

 ## Projects:
 Welcome to my portfolio, where I showcase my Projects: